|summary of my Genetic Ancestry results from AncestryDNA|

-These findings also seems to agree with the claims of some historians, that the culture and language of the Cherokee tribe was considerably different from other tribes in the southeast United States and that there is no historical evidence of the tribe before the early 1700s (even though there is documentation of other tribes much earlier than that).
+These findings also seem to agree with the claims of some historians, that the culture and language of the Cherokee tribe was considerably different from other tribes in the southeast United States and that there is no historical evidence of the tribe before the early 1700s (even though there is documentation of other tribes much earlier than that).
 As far as I know, nobody knows why or how that is the case.
 Many historians though think that the Cherokees actually originated in the Great Lakes region and migrated to traditional Cherokee territories relatively recently.
 That might explain the historical and cultural discrepancies, but does not explain the DNA evidence.
-Various theories though have been proposed, and as far as I can tell, they fit into three main groups:
+Various theories though have been proposed, and as far as I can tell, they fit into four main groups:

 1. The Cherokee tribe does not actually have an ancient history in North America, and instead they are descendants of Jewish emigrants and other marginal ethnic groups who moved to North America in the 1600s.
 Over time, these settlers merged with other groups, including some local Native Americans and eventually gained a tribal identity as Cherokees.